Indirect Inference With(Out) Constraints

 \section{Abstract}

-Indirect Inference (I-I) estimation of structural parameters $\theta$ requires matching observed and simulated auxiliary statistics, which are most often generated using an auxiliary model that depends on instrumental parameters $\beta$ and whose value depends on the value of $\theta$ through a binding function.
-The instrumental parameters encapsulate the statistical information used for inference about the structural parameters, and, as such, constraining these parameters may restrict the ability of the auxiliary model to accurately replicate features in the structural data, which may lead to a range of issues, such as, a loss of identification.
+Indirect Inference (I-I) estimation of structural parameters $\theta$ {{requires matching observed and simulated statistics, which are most often generated using an auxiliary model that depends on instrumental parameters $\beta$.}} {The estimators of the instrumental parameters will encapsulate} the statistical information used for inference about the structural parameters.
+As such, artificially constraining these parameters may restrict the ability of the auxiliary model to accurately replicate features in the structural data, which may lead to a range of issues, such as, a loss of identification.
 However, in certain situations the parameters $\beta$ naturally come with a set of $q$ restrictions.
-Examples include (1), settings where $\beta$ must be estimated subject to $q$ possibly binding strict inequality constraints $g(\cdot) > 0$ (see, e.g., stochastic volatility models in Calzolari, Fiorentini and Sentana, 2004); (2), cases where the auxiliary model is obtained by imposing $q$ equality constraints $g(\theta) = 0$ on the structural model to define computationally simple estimates of $\beta$ that {are} seen as approximations of $\theta$, since the simplifying constraints are misspecified (see, e.g., asset pricing models in Calvet and Czellar, 2015); (3), examples where $\beta$ is defined by $q$ estimating equations that overidentify them.
-In these settings, i.e., (1)-(3), we propose a novel and efficient I-I approach that disregards the constrained auxiliary statistics, and instead performs I-I using appropriately modified unconstrained auxiliary statistics, which are simple to compute and always exists.
-We state the relevant asymptotic theory for this I-I approach without constraints in each of these three non-standard circumstances and show that it can be reinterpreted as a standard implementation of I-I through a properly modified binding function.
+Examples include settings where $\beta$ must be estimated subject to $q$ possibly strict inequality constraints $g(\beta) > 0$, such as, when I-I is based on GARCH auxiliary models.
+In these settings we propose a novel I-I approach that uses appropriately modified unconstrained auxiliary statistics, which are simple to compute and always exists.
+We state the relevant asymptotic theory for this I-I approach without constraints and show that it can be reinterpreted as a standard implementation of I-I through a properly modified binding function.
 Several examples that have featured in the literature illustrate our approach.